emonetlab/emonetlab/pages/home.md

     </ul>
 </div>

-This innovative perspective offers a quantitative lens into the fundamental strategies organisms employs to cope with complex environments.
+This quantitative perspective reveals the fundamental strategies that organisms use to adapt to diverse environments.

 #### From Bacteria to Fruit Flies

-We investigate well-characterized systems such as bacterial chemotaxis and fly olfaction.
+We investigate the well-characterized systems in bacterial chemotaxis and fly olfaction.
 By bridging microbiology and neuroscience, our dual-system approach:
 <div class="col-lg">
     <ul class="fa-ul">
         <li>
-            <i class="fa-li fa fa-chevron-circle-right"></i> Uncovers general principles that govern biological computation.
+            <i class="fa-li fa fa-chevron-circle-right"></i> Identify universal principles of biological computation.
         </li>
         <li>
-            <i class="fa-li fa fa-chevron-circle-right"></i> Sparks creativity and fresh ideas through the cross-pollination of disciplines.
+            <i class="fa-li fa fa-chevron-circle-right"></i> Sparks creativity and fresh ideas through interdisciplinary research.
         </li>
     </ul>
 </div>